 - When using CVS (or similar) developers need to remember they have to run 'cvs add' or 'cvs rm' anyway.
-Updating Makefile.am accordingly quickly becomes a reflex. - Conversely, if your application doesn't compile because you forgot to add a file in Makefile.am, it will help you remember to 'cvs add' it. - Using wildcards makes easy to distribute files by mistake.
-For instance, some code a developer is experimenting with (a test case, say) but that should not be part of the distribution. - Using wildcards it's easy to omit some files by mistake.
-For instance, one developer creates a new file, uses it at many places, but forget to commit it.
-Another developer then checkout the incomplete project and is able to run 'make dist' successfully, even though a file is missing. - Listing files, you control exactly what you distribute.
-If some file that should be distributed is missing from your tree, 'make dist' will complain.
-Besides, you don't distribute more than what you listed. - Finally it's really hard to forget adding a file to Makefile.am, because if you don't add it, it doesn't get compiled nor installed, so you can't even test it.
+Updating Makefile.am accordingly quickly becomes a reflex. - Conversely, if your application doesn't compile because you forgot to add a file in Makefile.am, it will help you remember to 'cvs add' it. - Using wildcards makes it easy to distribute files by mistake.
+For instance, some code a developer is experimenting with (a test case, say) that should not be part of the distribution. - Using wildcards it's easy to omit some files by mistake.
+For instance, one developer creates a new file, uses it in many places, but forgets to commit it.
+Another developer then checks out the incomplete project and is able to run 'make dist' successfully, even though a file is missing.
+By listing files, 'make dist' will complain. - Finally, it's really hard to forget to add a file to Makefile.am: files that are not listed in Makefile.am are not compiled or installed, so you can't even test them.